Colleen Thibaudeau

 Colleen Thibaudeau (December 29, 1925 – February 6, 2012) was a Canadian poet and short-story writer.
 A graduate of the University of Toronto, she began writing poetry for a number of magazines under the pseudonym M. Morris in the 1950s to the 1960s before going to publish eight books during the 1960s to the 1990s.
-The League of Canadian Poets established an literary award in Thibaudeau's name and a play set to music based on her words was staged in London, Ontario in March 2013.
+The League of Canadian Poets established a literary award in Thibaudeau's name and a play set to music based on her words was staged in London, Ontario, in March 2013.

 Early life

 Thibaudeau was born on December 29, 1925, in Toronto.
 Ontario.
 She was the daughter of the high school teacher and writer of Acadian descent John Stewart Thibaudeau and his wife, Alice (née Pryce) Thibaudeau, the Belfast-born war bride.
 Thibaudeau had one brother and a younger sister.
-She was raised in St. Thomas, Ontario and wrote poems during her schooling days that were published in the magazines Here and Now, Northern Review and Undergrad.
+She was raised in St. Thomas, Ontario, and wrote poems during her schooling days that were published in the magazines Here and Now, Northern Review and Undergrad.
 Thibaudeau completed a Bachelor of Arts degree in English with the option for French at the University of Toronto in 1948, and completed a Master's Thesis in contemporary Canadian poetry to obtain a Master's degree from the same educational institution in 1949.
-She had been influenced by the poet Margaret Avison during her time at the University.
+She had been influenced by the poet Margaret Avison during her time at the university.